Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/5-debugging-with-vitis-debugger.rst

    .. note:: Breakpoints can be viewed in the debug view.

-5. Select **Run → Step Into (F5)** to step into the `init_platform()` routine.
+5. Select the **Step Into** button in the debug view to step into the `init_platform()` routine.

-   Program execution suspends at location `0000000000000d3c`.
+   Program execution suspends at the next instruction.
+In this example it would be `0000000000000c98`.
 The call stack is now two levels deep.

-6. Select **Run → Resume (F8)** to continue running the program to the breakpoint.
+6. Select the **Continue** button in the debug view to continue running the program to the breakpoint.

    Program execution stops at the line of code that includes the `printf` command.
-The Disassembly and Debug windows both show program execution stopped at `0000000000001520`.
+The Disassembly and Debug windows both show program execution stopped at the program address of the `printf` command, in this example, its `000000000000c9c`.

    .. note:: The execution address in your debugging window might differ if you modified the “Hello World” source code in any way.

-7. Select **Run → Resume (F8)** to run the program to conclusion.
+7. Select **Continue** to run the program to conclusion.

    When the program completes, the Debug window shows that the program is suspended in a routine called `exit`.
 This happens when you are running under control of the debugger.